Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-import-a-local-widget-in-flutter.md

 Cool right!
 Our little package.
 And with this knowledge, we can now move certain widgets and screens into their files to create more structure in our application.

-You can also download my example code from [GitHub](https://github.com/rebelchris/flutter/tree/feature/import-files) if you're unsure about how it should work.
+If you're unsure about how it should work, you can also download my example code from [GitHub](https://github.com/rebelchris/flutter/tree/feature/import-files).

 ### Thank you for reading, and let's connect!